Reconsider your need to travel to Algeria because of the high threat of terrorist attack.

 - If in doubt, seek local advice.

-The Islamic holy month of Ramadan is expected to occur between early May and early June 2019.
-During Ramadan, take extra care to respect religious and cultural sensitivities, rules and customs.
+During the Islamic holy month of Ramadan (May – June 2019), take extra care to respect religious and cultural sensitivities, rules and customs.
 Avoid eating, drinking and smoking in public and in the presence of people who are fasting.
 More information: Ramadan

 The normal work week in Algeria is Sunday to Thursday.